 Staging cancer is important because it helps determine the best type of cancer treatment for you.

-A cancer diagnosis can be scary, overwhelming, and sometimes confusing.
-But you and your family are not alone in this fight — your cancer care team will be there to guide you every step of the way.
+Getting a cancer diagnosis can be overwhelming and sometimes confusing.
+But you and your loved ones are not alone in this journey — your cancer care team will be there to guide you every step of the way.
 Be sure to ask questions, take notes, and use support groups and other resources to help you get through this trying time.